-Try this Taho recipe (Soft tofu with syrup and tapioca pearls) and learn how to make Taho at home easily.
+Try this Taho recipe (Fresh soft tofu with syrup and tapioca pearls) and learn how to make Taho at home easily.
 This method uses Epsom salt and instant soy milk.

 So next I searched for articles on how to make silken tofu.
 I read a lot and also learned so much.
 Now I know that I need a coagulant agent to make the soy milk curdle to form taho.
 Almost all of them are using gypsum, the food grade one of course and not the one you use for your walls.
 Common coagulants mentioned for making Tofu are calcium sulfate (gypsum), magnesium chloride (nigari), and delta gluconolactone (GDL).
 But the most practical one I found is using Epsom salt from this post on how to make silken tofu.
 Epsom salt (Magnesium Sulfate) is the easiest one to find and also not as expensive as the others.

 I just have to change it a bit because the first time I did it, it did not curdle enough so I tried modifying the recipe from what I've learned from the other recipes and from the comments of other people who did it before me.
 I added cornstarch to make it more stable.
 I also increased the amounts of Epsom salt and this you have to try and learn on your own.
 Based on the article, they used ½ teaspoon for 3 cups of homemade soy milk.
 This ratio did not work for my instant soy milk.
 But 1 teaspoon for every ¾ cup (188ml) of instant soy milk did the job.
 I would suggest you try first, making a cup of soy milk with ½ teaspoon and go on from there.